 The Commodore-64 Keyboard

-A keyboard is not more or less than a X-Y matrix of switches distributed in rows and columns.
+A keyboard is not more than a X-Y matrix of switches distributed in rows and columns.
 You just have to detect when a switch is pressed and know what to do in every case.
 This is the Commodore-64 Matrix keyboard.

 Warning: The C-64 and C-16 keyboards are physically the same, but NOT electrically.
 That’s why there are a Keymmodore-16 project!!